Systemic lupus erythematosus

 Many patients with SLE have antiphospholipid syndrome (APS).
 This is a disorder of blood coagulation related to the presence of autoantibodies called lupus anticoagulant

 and anticardiolipin antibodies

-Patients with SLE and other autoimmune disorders have a greater risk for developing lymph system cancers such as Hodgkin's disease and non-Hodgkin's lymphoma (NHL).
+Patients with SLE and other autoimmune disorders have a greater risk of developing lymph system cancers such as Hodgkin disease and non-Hodgkin lymphoma (NHL).

 The risk for coronary artery disease, heart attack, and stroke is much higher than average in patients with SLE, and heart disease is a primary cause of death.
-The chronic inflammation associated with SLE can cause plaque build-up in the heart's arteries (atherosclerosis), which can lead to coronary heart disease and heart attack.
+The chronic inflammation associated with SLE can cause plaque buildup (atherosclerosis) in the heart's arteries, which can lead to coronary heart disease and heart attack.
 SLE also affects blood vessels and circulation.
 In addition, SLE treatments (particularly corticosteroids) can affect cholesterol, weight, and other factors that harm the heart.

-Patients with SLE have an increased risk for developing the following conditions, which put them at risk for heart attack or stroke:
+Patients with SLE have an increased risk of developing the following conditions, which put them at risk for heart attack or stroke:

 - Atherosclerosis, or plaque buildup in the arteries